edwardfxiao/react-inputs-validation/docs/v1-v2-v3-doc.md

     this.setState({ name });
     console.log(e);
   }} //Required.[Func].Default: () => {}.
 Will return the value.
+  onBlur={e => {
+    console.log(e);
-  onBlur={(e) => {console.log(e)}} //Optional.[Func].Default: none.
+  }} //Optional.[Func].Default: none.
 In order to validate the value on blur, you MUST provide a function, even if it is an empty function.
 Missing this, the validation on blur will not work.
   // onFocus={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   // onClick={(e) => {console.log(e)}} //Optional.[Func].Default: none.
   // onKeyUp={(e) => {console.log(e)}} //Optional.[Func].Default: none.
-  // validationOption={{
+  validationOption={{
-    // name: 'Name', //Optional.[String].Default: "".
+    name: 'Name', //Optional.[String].Default: "".
 To display in the Error message. i.e Please enter your ${name}.
-    // check: true, //Optional.[Bool].Default: true.
+    check: true, //Optional.[Bool].Default: true.
 To determin if you need to validate.
-    // required: true, //Optional.[Bool].Default: true.
+    required: true, //Optional.[Bool].Default: true.
 To determin if it is a required field.
     // type: 'string', //Optional.[String].Default: "string".
 Validation type, options are ['string', 'number', 'alphanumeric', 'alpha'].
     // numberType: 'decimal', // Optional.[String].Default: "decimal".
 Validation number type, options are ['decimal', 'int'].
 Handy when the validation type is number.
     // showMsg: true, //Optional.[Bool].Default: true.
 To determin display the error message or not.